 Different ways intimate partner violence can manifest itself

-Intimate partner violence can exist in form of physical violence, sexual violence, risks of physical or sexual violence, stalking, and emotional or psychological abuse by a present or past intimate partner.
+Intimate partner violence can exist in the form of physical violence, sexual violence, risks of physical or sexual violence, stalking, and emotional or psychological abuse by a present or past intimate partner.
 Intimate partner violence can occur among opposite sex or same-sex couples and does not need to involve sexual intimacy.
 It can be just one episode of domestic violence or a range of brutal episodes of domestic violence over a period of years.

 So, prevention of domestic violence starts with looking at ways to make sure that violence can be avoided.
 The main way to prevent domestic violence is to ensure that it does not start in the first place.
-It is essential to do everything possible to prevent the occurrence of domestic violence because it constitutes a problem to public health and safety.
+It is essential to do everything possible to prevent the occurrence of domestic violence because it constitutes a problem for public health and safety.

 Data from CDC’S National Intimate Partner and sexual violence study show that domestic violence constitutes Public Health issues and ;

 - Twenty-two percent of women and fourteen percent of men experience serious physical violence which includes being smacked with a very solid material, being lashed out or beaten, or being set ablaze.

 - Twenty-seven percent of women and roughly twelve percent of men in the US have witnessed some form of sexual violence, physical violence, or stalking by their spouse or their intimate partner and stated that the violence they experienced had some kind of negative impact to their health.
 Example of actions that are classified as sexual violence is rape, being forced to penetrate, sexual compulsion, and undesirable sexual contact.

 Can domestic violence be prevented?

 Programs that are centered around the prevention of domestic violence and that help youngsters to learn effective communication skills and problem-solving skills can help them manage their relationship well and prevent violence.
 Such programs can prevent the emergence of violence in dating relationships.

-What can you do to stop domestic violence?
+What can you do for prevention of domestic violence?

 We all can help to prevent domestic violence by taking the following steps: